ShakingMap/rf-form/README.md

 - onChange - func(value, event)
 - readOnly - bool, usually implemented by text field
 - disabled - bool, field should be disabled
+- ... - field component can define other props it needs, passed in from the corresponding schema.options

 #### Methods
 - cleanValue - func(value, options): compatibleValue. return a value that is compatible with this field.